 Updated: April 2026

-By Françoise Pollard, Realtor®, and Keith Goldson, Broker, Keith & Françoise Real Estate Team, eXp Realty Brokerage
+By Françoise Pollard, Realtor®, and Keith Goldson, Broker, Keith & Françoise Real Estate Team, eXp Realty Brokerage.
+We help GTA homeowners relocate to the Niagara Region, working both ends of the corridor including Mississauga, Vaughan, Toronto, Burlington, Oakville, St Catharines, Niagara Falls, Welland, and Thorold.

 Key Takeaway

 The GTA vs St Catharines cost of living gap is driven almost entirely by housing.
-Groceries, utilities, and everyday expenses are comparable between the two markets.
-The real saving comes when a GTA homeowner sells, carries a smaller mortgage, and sees lower carrying costs every month.
+Groceries, utilities, and everyday expenses are broadly comparable between the two markets.
+The real saving comes from carrying a smaller mortgage after selling a GTA property and buying in St Catharines.
 For most homeowners who bought before 2020, the math works clearly in favour of making the move.

 Housing: Where the Real Gap Lives